Preparing Molecules for DOCKing

 (C) Save the molecule in mol2 format

-OPTION 2: Prepare your ligand(s) using the ZINC database.
+OPTION 2: Prepare your ligand(s) using a ZINC database.

-ZINC is a free database of commercially-available compounds for virtual screening.
-It contains over 35 million compounds in ready-to-dock, 3D formats (Irwin, Sterling, Mysinger, Bolstad and Coleman, J. Chem.
+ZINC is a series of free databases of commercially-available compounds for virtual screening.
+The original ZINC contained over 35 million compounds in ready-to-dock, 3D formats (Irwin, Sterling, Mysinger, Bolstad and Coleman, J. Chem.
 Inf.
 Model.
 2012.
 DOI: 10.1021/ci3001277).
+ZINC20 has a billion compounds in various formats.
 We recommend this procedure if you have a large library of ligands to prepare or if you would like a protonation state or conformation expansion.
 If you utilize this option, be sure to save your ligand preparation work from the previous parts of STEP 2: save the ligand in Tripos mol2 format (see part C of OPTION 1 of STEP 2f immediately above).
-The ZINC web site is zinc.docking.org.
+See also the CartBlanche interface to ZINC at cartblanche22.docking.org.